clearlinux/clear-linux-documentation/source/guides/stacks/dbrs.rst

    docker build --force-rm --no-cache -f Dockerfile -t $build_image_name .

-Once it completes, the docker image is ready to be used.
+Once it completes, the Docker image is ready to be used.

 Deploy Cassandra PMEM as a standalone container
 ===============================================